zailfyer/Icarus_Mods/README.md

 # Zailfyers Envirosuits
 * Hark has heat and cold resistance
+* Duo has heat and cold resistance and increased damage resistance
+* Fermi has heat and cold resistance and decreased perceived threat
 * Bihu has extra heat resistance, damage resistance, and less perceived threat
 * Dongtian has extra cold resistance, damage resistance, and less perceived threat
-* Lua has 4 modual slots, less backpack slots, damage resistance, and less perceived threat
+* Lua has less backpack slots, damage resistance, and less perceived threat
+* Haulire has water slot added and increases carry capacity
+* Bulwark has 4 modual slots and water slot added

 # Zailfyers Exotics Extraction
 * exotics extract base 15, red exotics extract base 20